MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/using-an-extension-inf-file.md

 From the latter two, both are selected, because they have unique **ExtensionId** values.
 In this example, the system applies the primary INF for the device, and then applies three extension INFs for that device.

+Note that extension INF files are always processed after the primary INF, but that there is no determined processing ordering in cases where more than one extension INF is available.

 ## Creating an extension INF

 Here are the entries you need to define an INF as an extension INF.